-- You also need to optimise the metadata and leverage your content using your network.
+- You also need to optimise the metadata and leverage your content using your professional and social networks.

 You’re sitting at your desk with a steaming mug of coffee ready to get you through your next article, but...